 Each day, Andy would show tourists the monuments that dotted the Green, recount Paul Revere’s famous ride and the Minutemen’s stand against the British Redcoats, then shamelessly beg his audience for tips.
 This experience taught Andy early on that the more you enjoy yourself and engage with your audience, the more they listen, laugh and learn.

 Andy cut his performance teeth in other venues as well, from plays, musicals and debate team in high school, to children’s theater and sketch comedy groups during his undergrad years at the University of Michigan in Ann Arbor, to improv comedy in Boston in his 20s.
-But it was his experience selling interactive marketing programs for America Online’s Digital City Boston local online content area that planted the seeds for Spark Presentations.
+But his experience selling interactive marketing programs for Digital City Boston, a local online content channel for America Online (AOL), really planted the seed for Spark Presentations.

 After AOL, Andy decided to found a business focusing directly on this critical aspect of a company’s growth: building and delivering clear, concise, compelling presentations that educated sales prospects.

-When Andy’s not working or traveling, you can find him spending time with his wife Deb and young daughter Cara in their house west of Boston, rooting for the Red Sox, and searching tirelessly for the perfect sushi roll.
+When Andy’s not working or traveling, you can find him spending time with his wife Deb and young daughter Cara in their house near Boston, rooting for the Red Sox, and searching tirelessly for the perfect sushi roll.